 The RSPB works with others to solve environmental problems.
 Joining with The Wildlife Trusts in the VOTE FOR BOB Campaign in 2014/2015, it aimed to push NATURE higher up the political agenda in May’s General Election.
 Bob, its charismatic candidate, urged politicians to commit to a NATURE AND WELLBEING BILL to stop the losses to nature & work towards a recovery for birds & other wildlife.

 ‘I may be a small red squirrel, but I have big ambitions.
 Once you get past my bushy tail, stylish ear tufts and well-groomed whiskers, there’s not much difference between you and me.
 I’ve decided I can no longer sit here in my tree gnawing on nuts while the woodlands, meadows and wildlife around me are disappearing.
 I want my young – and yours – to inherit a world where they can thrive…’

 Numbers of Skylark, Corncrake, Lapwing & other UK farmland birds have plummeted over the years.
-No-one could have foreseen, during the war’s Dig for Victory Campaign, what the unintended consequences of change to farming practice would be, decades later.
-The grubbing up of hedgerows & use of pesticides have been part of the problem.
+No-one could have foreseen, during the war’s Dig for Victory Campaign, what the unintended consequences of change to farming practice – the grubbing up of hedgerows & use of pesticides – would be, decades later.

 The Hope Farm project is the RSPB’s attempt to reverse wildlife losses with a return to more traditional farming methods.
 In April 2000 the charity bought a farm in Cambridge.
 Cereals had been grown on its 181 hectares (450 acres) using heavy machinery, pesticides and fertilizer.
 Changing those farming techniques has helped wildlife, while producing food cost-effectively.
 New habitats such as wildflower field margins, unharvested crops for wild birds & skylark plots have helped birds, bees, butterflies & other wildlife to flourish on Hope Farm.